JuneKelly/lein-angular-template/README.md

 Obviously you should have leiningen installed.

 The generated project uses the wonderful [grunt task-runner](http://gruntjs.com) to manage compilation of coffee-script and sass assets, watching for source-code changes and running the ring server.

 In order for all this to work you will require:
-- nodejs and npm
+- nodejs and npm, with the ```grunt-cli``` node package installed globally.
-- ruby and ruby gems, with the ```sass``` gem installed
+- ruby and ruby gems, with the ```compass``` gem installed

 See the README.md file in the generated project for more details.